pandaliyan/pandaliyan.github.io/content/publication/patent_wli_2021/index.md

 ---
-title: "An Attentive Recurrent Model for Incremental Prediction of Sentence-final Verbs"
+title: "Systems and Methods for Training Voice Query Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Wenyan Li
-- "*Wenyan Li*"
+- Ferhan Ture
-- Alvin Grissom II
-- Jordan Boyd-Graber
+- Jose Casillas
+- Tom Des Jardins

 # Author notes (optional)